henryiii/aoc2023/README.md

 (which also require working at midnight, which I'm mostly not interested in doing), I'm trying to be somewhat elegant and learn new things in Rust.

+I highly recommend loading this up in a good editor, like Visual Studio Code or VIM with the ALE plugin.
+It will add type information to all inferred types, autocomplete, show documentation, etc.

 ## Formatting and linting

 Use: